 Since its inception at the Global Platform for DRR in Geneva in June 2007, GNDR membership has grown steadily making of GNDR the largest international network of organisations committed to working together to improve the lives of people affected by disasters world-wide.
-Our current membership spreads across more than 140 countries worldwide, in excess of 850 organisations and 2,100 individuals.
+Our current membership spreads across more than 100 countries worldwide, in excess of 1,000 organisations.

 The majority of these organizations are grass-root level, small-scale CSOs that, within their limited resources and capacities have been working with communities at risk for years.
 Despite their inherent challenges, they are relentlessly working to reduce the vulnerability of their working communities and to increase their resilience.
 Often their selfless efforts go unnoticed; except within the communities for whom they work.